 Nominations and Voting

 2.)
-A 'voting round' is then held for approximately three weeks.
+A "voting round" is then held for approximately three weeks.
 Voting is conducted using the Schulze method.
-What award (if any) the 10 - 15 nominees receive is decided during the 'voting round'.
+What award (if any) the 10 to 15 nominees receive is decided during the voting round.

 3.)
 A physical Golden Geek medal and award letter are sent out to both the publisher and designer/developer of the winning games; provided we can get in touch with them via website, email, snail mail, facebook, twitter, etc. Nominees and Winners are allowed to display the appropriate Golden Geek Award for the year they were nominated/won on their websites and game packaging.